 To start, be sure to give your photos good, descriptive titles.
 It can be hard to be original when you're uploading photos every day, but the title of a photo is the first aspect that Flickr looks at when a user is performing a search.
-If the user tries to find "Ferris Wheel", but your image is labeled "IM104", you may have just lost a fan.
+If the user tries to find "Ferris Wheel", but your image is labelled "IM104", you may have just lost a fan.

 |A good photo, but titling it IM104 makes it hard to find.|

 Add tags to all of your photos.
-Tags are an extra way to describe your image beyond the title, and allow you be more descriptive without being clunky.
+Tags are an extra way to describe your image beyond the title and allow you to be more descriptive without being clunky.
 You should tag the subject of your photo, the location, the primary colors, the time of day it was taken, and anything else you can think of that someone might search for.
 If there is someone looking into the camera, label it 'portrait'.
 If there is an animal, don't just label it 'tiger', but also label it 'animal', 'cat', and 'yellow'.

 |Add lots of tags to your photos to make them easy to find.|

 Add location information to your photos with Geotags.
 Geotags are information about where a photo was taken, and people often search for photos from a particular place.
 Because geotags are so specific and reliable, if a user searches for 'Paris', a photo that is geotagged as being in Paris may show up before pictures that are just tagged or titled 'Paris'.

 |Flickr Location Search is based on the geotags in the photo.|